Wearable Apps Development: When Size Does Matter

-It all adds up to one: for example, you can create a navigation app for a smartwatch, but cannot show many map markers, create a complicated structure or add complex animations.
+It all adds up to one: for example, you can create a navigation app for a smartwatch, but cannot display many map markers, create a complicated structure or add complex animations.

 Firstly, such an idea will be difficult to implement in practice (explained further).

-Secondly, the smartwatch is simply incapable of "heroic deeds" (at least, at this stage of wearable technology progress), this will negatively affect the speed of the application.
+Secondly, the smartwatch is simply incapable of "heroic deeds" (at least, at this stage of wearable technology app development progress), this will negatively affect the speed of the application.

 For the watch as a user interface, the size also matters.
 It is more difficult to make gestures, since the interactive area is significantly smaller than on the usual smartphone screen.

 To compensate for this, there are physical keys or wheels to manage the smartwatch (for example, Digital Crown by Apple).
-Accordingly, the principle of user interaction with the gadget is different, and so is the approach to app development.
+Accordingly, the principle of user interaction with the gadget is different, and so is the approach to app development for wearable devices.

-And though Apple Wear Series 3 can be used independently, it's still more about walking, jogging or visits to the pool where it is hardly convenient to take a smartphone with.
+Though starting from Series 3 the Apple Watch can be used independently, it's still more about walking, jogging or visits to the pool where it is hardly convenient to take a smartphone with.
 Other than that, these are two different devices, each performing its own functions.

-Nike+ Run Club for Apple Watch brings variety into your training sessions: from experienced experts guidance to the Audio Guided Run allowing to choose a definite playlist.
+Nike+ Run Club for Apple Watch introduces changes into your training sessions: from experienced experts guidance to the Audio Guided Run allowing to choose a playlist that will suit your taste.

-The smartwatch running on Android Wear is more independent, and Google develops the concept of apps running without connection to a smartphone.
+The smartwatch running on Wear OS is more independent, and Google works on the concept of apps running without connection to a smartphone.
 Again, we do not mean the complete replacement, but the features that may be spared in your smartphone: abilities of your smartwatch will be quite enough.

 Finally, functionality and simplicity are important.
 This is a focus of the hardware and emphasized by the existing restrictions in terms of software.